summerfieldlab/summerfieldlab.github.io/photos.md

 permalink: /photos/
 ---

 Some pictures of lab members past and present having fun (and even a few of us doing science).
-Taken at dinners, outings, vivas, marriages, conferences, and everywhere else!
+Taken at dinners, outings, vivas, marriages, conferences, babies, and everything else!

 <div class="photo-grid">